-- 1. LISTEN: "Chinese Women and the Family" (70:32) - 2.
+- 1. LISTEN: "Chinese Women and the Family" (70:32) - a.
+This is a recording of the lecture I used to give for this course in years past.
+This is the only time this semester that I want to you listen to a full lecture before coming to class, since it will allow us to carry out a different but related intellectual exercise during class that builds upon the lecture material. - 2.
 READ: "Empresses of the Ming Dynasty" - a.
 This primary source was written by Confucian men to praise what they regarded as the ideal qualities of women-and criticize what they saw as less than ideal qualities.
-While reading this document, try to identify the specific sorts of traits and behavior of Chinese women in the imperial household that are singled out by Confucian men for praise or criticism.
+While reading this document, try to identify the specific sorts of traits and behavior of Chinese women in the imperial household that are singled out by Confucian men for praise or criticism. - 3.
+READ: "Prohibition Against Remarriage of Women"

-- 3. READ: "Prohibition Against Remarriage of Women" - 4.
-READ: "The Female Slave of Li Fu"
+4. READ: "The Female Slave of Li Fu"